hpcn-uam/q4s/README.md

 ## Description

-This project provides an implementation of Quality for Service Protocol (Q4S, https://datatracker.ietf.org/doc/draft-aranda-dispatch-q4s/).

-This version is compatible with Linux and is based on the OptivaMedia's project(https://github.com/OptivaMediaArqueopterix/q4s).
+This project provides an implementation of [Quality for Service Protocol (Q4S)](https://datatracker.ietf.org/doc/draft-aranda-dispatch-q4s/ "Q4S @ IETF Datatracker").
+This implementation has been developed at HPCN-UAM, in the context of the [Racing Drones project](http://www.hpcn-uam.es/project/racing-drones/ "Racing Drones @ HPCN-UAM").
+Current version is compatible with Linux, and is based on the [OptivaMedia's project](https://github.com/OptivaMediaArqueopterix/q4s).

 ## Instructions